The Forerunner

 Preaching in Galilee

 35 Now early in the morning, while it was still dark, Jesus got up, left the house, and went out to a solitary place; and there he entered into prayer.
 36 So Simon and those who were with him went looking for him; 37 and when they found him they said to him, “Everyone is looking for you!”
-38 But he said to them, “We must go on9 to the neighboring towns, so that I can preach there as well; for this is the reason I have come.10 39 So he traveled throughout all Galilee, preaching in their synagogues and driving out demons.
+38 But he said to them, “We must go on9 to the neighboring towns, so that I can preach there as well; for this is the reason I came forth.10 39 So he traveled throughout all Galilee, preaching in their synagogues and driving out demons.

 A Leper is Cleansed